iitis/DatagenCopulaBased.jl/README.md

 ```

-To generate data from the  Marshall-Olkin copula we use algorithm presented in M. Hofert,
+To generate data from the  Marshall-Olkin copula we use algorithm presented P. Embrechts, F. Lindskog, A McNeil 'Modelling Dependence with Copulas and Applications to Risk Management' ,2001
-'Sampling Archimedean copulas', Computational Statistics & Data Analysis, 52 (2008), 5163-5174
+∗∗

 ### Frechet familly copulas